 Where to Stay

 Location is everything in Paris, and where you stay is one of the most important things to consider.
-Each arrondissement has its own personality and my absolute favorite place to call home is the Hotel Agora Saint Germain in the 5th arrondissement (recently reopened as the Hotel Oratio – I have not yet stayed here since this change but plan to later in 2021).
+Each arrondissement has its own personality and my absolute favorite place to call home is the Hotel Oratio in the 5th arrondissement (formerly the Hotel Agora Saint Germain before reopening in 2020).
 This Left Bank boutique hotel oozes with charm and its atmospheric neighborhood in the Latin Quarter has a local yet lively feel with tons of specialty shops, cafés, restaurants and markets nearby.
 It’s also within walking distance of sights including Notre Dame, the Panthéon and Jardin du Luxembourg, as well as the bustling Boulevard Saint-Germain with more shopping and restaurants and several metro stations.

-The rooms at the Agora Saint Germain are on the small-ish side, which is a minor tradeoff given its near-perfect location.
+The rooms at the Hotel Oratio are on the small-ish side, which is a minor tradeoff given its near-perfect location.
 I especially love how the windows in the rooms open up to reveal the surrounding streets and rooftops (c’est la vie).
-I’ve stayed here multiple times and have always found the staff to be extremely friendly and accommodating with directions, restaurant reservations, etc. Breakfast is available for an additional cost and includes a hearty assortment of eggs, meats, cheeses, cereals, breads and pastries with made-to-order coffee, juice and milk (it’s a good value if already included in your rate).
+I’ve stayed here multiple times and have always found the staff to be extremely friendly and accommodating with directions, restaurant reservations, etc. Breakfast is available for an additional cost and includes a hearty assortment of eggs, meats, cheeses, yogurts, cereals, breads and pastries with made-to-order coffee, juice and milk (it’s a good value if already included in your rate).